Within the silo of a school or classroom, it’s difficult to find time for meaningful conversations about what works and why.

-If handpicking your personal network seems too time consuming, you can join a ready-made group such as one of ISTE’s Professional Learning Networks (PLNs).
-Each one focuses on a specific topic or area of interest, and many provide year-round professional learning as well as opportunities for leadership and collaboration.
+If handpicking your personal network seems too time consuming, you can join a ready-made group, such as ISTE Connect.
+Join conversations based on specific topics or areas of interest, such as online learning, digital citizenship, global collaboration or equity.
+Many of these groups provide year-round professional learning as well as opportunities for leadership and collaboration.

 4. Attend conferences and edcamps.

-Events such as the ISTE Conference & Expo provide an opportunity for face-to-face collaboration and can deepen your connection to your PLN.
+Events like ISTELive and Creative Constructor Lab provide an opportunity for face-to-face collaboration and can deepen your connection to your PLN.
 Many educators with online networks relish the chance to meet their distant colleagues in person.

-“By taking part in conferences such as ISTE, ALA, November Learning BLC Conference, School Library Journal Summit and edcamps, I have strengthened and deepened the relationships that started online with my educator friends and colleagues,” said education consultant and speaker Shannon Miller.
+“By taking part in conferences such as ISTE, American Library Association, November Learning BLC Conference, School Library Journal Summit and edcamps, I have strengthened and deepened the relationships that started online with my educator friends and colleagues,” said school librarian Shannon Miller.
 “These relationships have brought so many amazing things back to my students and school community, including collaborative projects, connected classrooms and exchanges between our students.”

 5. Share your ideas.